 A nutrient-based plant or herbal extract feeds the body’s own natural responses to pain, and does so while helping to rebuild vital joint tissues.
 Some natural products, such as glucosamine, can even help to rebuild cartilage.

 This site provides arthritis statistics and information as a resource to increase the awareness of alternative natural arthritis treatments.
 Numerous clinical trials suggest that natural supplements benefit the quality of life for people with arthritis.
-The problem is that natural supplement manufacturers do not do clinically studies on their own products.
-Why?
-The industry's current Good Manufacturing Practices (cGMP) regulations do not require that efficacy be proved.

 Disclaimer: Health statements on this Arthritis Statistics page have not been evaluated by the Food and Drug Administration.
 These products are not intended to diagnose, treat, cure, or prevent any disease.

 No Arthritis Cure.
 One of the facts of arthritis is that there’s no cure.
 This may surprise you.
 Don’t believe the hype of some products on the market.
 There is no scientific evidence that any treatment can cure most arthritis.
 Click here for more information